julietten/SMPD/README.md

 ### **AWS Lambda**

-**lambda_function.py:** contains pPython code used in the Amazon Web Services Lambda function that took the transmission from the AWS MQTT Client and added it to a AWS DynamoDB Table
+**lambda_function.py:** contains Python code used in the Amazon Web Services Lambda function that took the transmission from the AWS MQTT Client and added it to a AWS DynamoDB Table

 ### **Flask**